 Initially, we weren’t very happy, as tickets typically take years (in internet speed anyway) to resolve.

-We were pleasantly proved wrong, however, when only 11 minutes later we received an answer.
+We were pleasantly proved wrong when only 11 minutes later we received an answer.
 Beyond the swiftness of their reply, it was also a helpful and informed response.

 A quick background check into the experience of other customers confirms an overall decent experience.
 Any problems or gripes most customers experience originate with other factors (that we’ll get to in a second), but not their support.

 2. You Can Choose Between Two Server Locations

 If we had a category for “things that are kind of good, but… meh”, this would win it.

 They allow you to choose which data center you’d like to use.
-In theory, that could be a perk if you’re in one country trying to cater to customers in a different country.
+In theory, that could be a perk if you’re in one country trying to cater to customers in another country.